 Below the chart, Lightstep displays a table for each metric query.
 Rows display the each entity in the “group-by” for the query.
 When you plot more than one metric, a table displays for each.
 And when you apply a formula, a table displays showing the resulting values.

 You can create alerts for your metric data based on the same type of query as the charts.
 You create thresholds on metric queries that when crossed, trigger alerts.
-You can create notification destinations that send the alert through third-parties (Lightstep supports Slack, PagerDuty, and webhooks).
+You can create notification destinations that send the alert through third-parties (Lightstep integrates with many third-party incident response tools.
 You can set both Critical and Warning levels for your alerts.

 Manage Your Metrics